 - A) All building doors shall open outward. - B) All exit doors shall be marked and exit signs should be illuminated. - C) Glass doors shall have some conspicuous painting, decaled design or other clearly visible indicator approximately 4-1/2 feet above the floor and centered on the door. - D) Doorways and exits shall not be obstructed within a 48-inch radius.
-If any doorway must be obstructed for maintenance, blocked doors shall be marked on the opposite side with a sign indicating, "Door Blocked," and with an alternate exit noted. - E) Offices located in basements shall have at least two exits. - F) Exit doors and aisles shall be continually unobstructed and unlocked in the direction of exit. - G) Aisle ways shall be a minimum of 36" in width for light traffic areas and 48" inwidth for moderate traffic areas. - H) Stairs and aisles shall be kept clean and free of obstacles or slippery surfaces and shall be well lighted. - I) Posters, bulletin boards and other distracting objects are prohibited on stairways, landings and stairwells. - J) Slippery or worn treads on stairs shall be repaired or made safe by coating them with nonskid surfacing material. - K) Handrails shall be installed on stairs having more than four risers. - L) Handrails and stair rails shall have smooth surfaces and must be located 34 inches above the stairway treads. - M) Employees shall not congregate on stairs, landings, at the end of outside doors or foot of stairways.
+If any doorway must be obstructed for maintenance, blocked doors shall be marked on the opposite side with a sign indicating, "Door Blocked," and with an alternate exit noted. - E) Offices located in basements shall have at least two exits. - F) Exit doors and aisles shall be continually unobstructed and unlocked in the direction f exit. - G) Aisle ways shall be a minimum of 36" in width for light traffic areas and 48" inwidth for moderate traffic areas. - H) Stairs and aisles shall be kept clean and free of obstacles or slippery surfaces and shall be well lighted. - I) Posters, bulletin boards and other distracting objects are prohibited on stairways, landings and stairwells. - J) Slippery or worn treads on stairs shall be repaired or made safe by coating them with nonskid surfacing material. - K) Handrails shall be installed on stairs having more than four risers. - L) Handrails and stair rails shall have smooth surfaces and must be located 34 inchesabove the stairway treads. - M) Employees shall not congregate on stairs, landings, at the end of outside doors or foot of stairways.

-- N) Stairs and risers shall be uniform in size. - O) Tripping hazards such as defective floors, rugs, floor mats, etc., shall be repaired or replaced immediately. - P) Water-stained ceiling tiles shall be replaced and should be inspected for water leaks and possible mildew. - Q) All ceiling tiles in a drop ceiling installation should be in place.
-Broken, cracked, and missing tiles should be replaced. - R) Mildew growth of any kind located on surfaces such as ceilings, walls, or floors shall be addressed by a competent person and remediation shall take place to properly remove the growth.
+- N) Stairs and risers shall be uniform in size. - O) Tripping hazards such as defective floors, rugs, floor mats, etc., shall be repaired orreplaced immediately. - P) Water-stained ceiling tiles shall be replaced and should be inspected for water leaks and possible mildew. - Q) All ceiling tiles in a drop ceiling installation should be in place.
+Broken, cracked, andmissing tiles should be replaced. - R) Mildew growth of any kind located on surfaces such as ceilings, walls, or floors shall be addressed by a competent person and remediation shall take place to properly remove the growth. - S) Enclosed workplace shall be constructed and maintained to prevent the entrance and harborage of rodents, insects, and other vermin.